If you are a principal, Pre-primary, Year 1 or Year 2 teacher you can access the On-entry Assessment Program to:

 You can use modules 2, 3 and 4 to assess Year 1 and Year 2 students.

-To help you prepare for the assessment, refer to the On-entry Assessment Program handbook for non-government principals, teachers and test administrators.
+To help you prepare for the assessment, refer to the Handbook for principals, teachers and test administrators.
 This includes a guide to online navigation.

 To administer the assessment, you need one literacy and one numeracy resource kit.

-To order new complete resources or any individual component or components of the literacy and numeracy kits, use the modules 1, 2, 3 and 4 resource request form.
+To order new complete resources or any individual component or components of the literacy and numeracy kits, use the Modules 1, 2, 3 and 4 resource kit request form.